Overview:

 Cholesterol metabolite reprograms myeloid immune cells to be highly immune suppressive

-NR0B2 suppresses myeloid immune cell inflammasome reducing regulatory T cells, and a new ligand has robust anti-tumor effects in mouse models
+NR0B2 suppresses myeloid immune cell inflammasome reducing regulatory T cells, and a new ligand has robust anti-tumor effects in mouse models.

-Overview of Cholesterol and Cancer
+External Video describing Cholesterol and Cancer

 Other Nuclear Receptors and Cancer